 Recycling Right at Lower School

-In addition to recycling paper, cardboard, and plastic at the Lower School, our Environmental Club sponsors Terracycle recycling brigades.
+In addition to recycling paper, cardboard, aluminum, and plastic at the Lower School, our Environmental Club sponsors Crayola ColorCycle and also TerraCycle recycling.
 We recycle all marker types, mechanical pencils, pens, plastic tape centers and Elmer’s glue containers.

-• Annual Global Cardboard Challenge/Global Day of Play, October 2015: open to community, this event is all about having fun with games and art created by upcycling cardboard.
-Look for a new twist to this special STEM Saturday along with a giveaway in the fall of 2016!
+• Annual Global Cardboard Challenge/Global Day of Play: open to community, this event is all about having fun with games and art created by upcycling cardboard.

-• Continuing our partnership with Forty Fort Shade Tree Commission and Forester Vincent Cotrone: we helped to plant trees on Murray Street in back of our school during fall 2015.
+• Continuing our partnership with Forty Fort Shade Tree Commission and Forester Vincent Cotrone: our students have helped to plant trees on the streets surrounding the school for more than twenty years, most recently on Murray Street.

-• “Breathe Easy” program: spider plant donations were made to classrooms and we implemented education about their value to improving indoor air quality.
+• “Breathe Easy” program: spider plant donations were made to classrooms and information was shared about how they improve indoor air quality.

 • Environmental Club green crafts parties during the holidays

-• Annual Earth Day dress-down day to raise money for future green Sem projects and the following local and global charities: World Wildlife Federation (Earth Hour sponsor), North Branch Land Trust, Lackawanna Sanctuary reforestation, Blue Chip Farm no-kill animal refuge and Earthday Network’s Trees for Earth which utilizes reforestation to impact climate change.
+• Annual Earth Day dress-down day to raise money for future green Sem projects and the following local and global charities: World Wildlife Federation (Earth Hour sponsor), North Branch Land Trust, Lackawanna Sanctuary reforestation, Blue Chip Farm no-kill animal refuge, and Earthday Network’s Trees for Earth

 The student government membership consists of one representative from each homeroom in grades 5-7 and two Blue Team Leaders and two White Team Leaders from the eighth grade.
 In the late spring, elections are held to choose representatives for the coming year.
 Nominations are made, a debate by candidates follows, and finally the election takes place.
 Fifth-grade elections are held during each trimester of the students’ fifth-grade year; representatives in fifth grade rotate each term.